packit/packit.dev/content/docs/source-git/_index.md

 ### Spec file

-I'm going to answer the elephant in the room right away: "Do we really need to have a spec file in our upstream repo or a source-git repo?!" — No, you don't, though storing the spec file directly in the repository is the most convenient.
+We are often being asked a question about spec files: "Do we really need to [have a spec file in our upstream repo or a source-git repo?!]({{< ref "faq#how-can-i-download-rpm-spec-file-if-it-is-not-part-of-upstream-repository"
-Alternatively, packit needs to have a way to obtain the spec file, so, you can:
-* download it from anywhere you want
-* generate it
-* fill in a template spec file during a build process
+>}})" No, you don't, though storing the spec file directly in the repository will save you a lot of trouble - when you disconnect the repository from the build recipe, the spec file:
+* Adding or changing a build dependency will require changing the spec file in the other location as well.
+* Someone may change the remote spec file and make builds fail suddenly.
+* Debugging build failures will be a nightmare because you simply can't edit the spec file easily.

 ### Archive

-Packit needs to be able to get an archive for the current git checkout.
-By default this is done using `git-archive` command and you can override this in any way you want:
-* Use autotools or any build system of your choice
-* Use the native way of how archives are being generated in a particular ecosystem
-* Script it yourself
+Packit downloads the archive defined as `Source` or `Source0` in your spec file to produce a SRPM.

+### Downstream patch generation process

+Packit iterates over every git commit sitting on top off [`upstream_ref`]({{< ref "configuration.md#upstream_ref" >}}). `upstream_ref` is a border between upstream commits, usually matching an upstream release tag, and downstream commits.

+Packit distinguishes between 2 types of git commits:
+1. Those that change code (usually pulled from upstream) - Packit converts these into patch files so they can be applied to the source tree in the `%prep` section during the build process.
+2. Changes to packaging (spec file, other sources, changes to .packit.yaml).

 ### Downstream patches to be applied in the spec file